monadicus/aleo-testnet2-tools/README.md

 # Aleo Testnet2 Tools

+A website version of these tools is available in the [wasm-suite](./wasm-suite/) directory.

 ```bash
 $ cargo run -q
 A collection of tools for working with Aleo testnet2 addresses and signatures